Training Guides

 Food Hygiene Level 2: What It Covers, Who Needs It, and How Long It Takes

-14 January 2026 · 8 min read · By Chefs Bay Academy
+14 January 2026 · 7 min read · By Chefs Bay Academy

-What Is Food Hygiene Level 2?
+What is Food Hygiene Level 2?

-Food Hygiene Level 2 (sometimes called Food Safety Level 2) is a nationally recognised qualification designed for anyone who handles food as part of their job.
-It is CPD accredited and widely accepted by employers, local authorities, and environmental health officers across the UK.
+Food Hygiene Level 2 (sometimes called Food Safety Level 2) is a nationally recognised qualification for anyone who handles food as part of their job.
+It is CPD accredited and accepted by employers, local authorities, and environmental health officers across the UK.

-Food Hygiene Level 2 is suitable for anyone who works directly with food.
-It sits between the introductory Level 1 (a basic awareness course) and the more advanced Level 3, which is aimed at supervisors and managers.
+It sits between the introductory Level 1 (a basic awareness course) and the more advanced Level 3, which targets supervisors and managers.

-Who Needs Food Hygiene Level 2?
+Who needs Food Hygiene Level 2?

 Local authority inspectors often ask to see evidence of food hygiene training during inspections.
 Having your team certified at Level 2 helps demonstrate due diligence and can contribute to a higher food hygiene rating.

-What Does Food Hygiene Level 2 Cover?
+What does Food Hygiene Level 2 cover?

-1. Food Safety Hazards and Contamination
+1. Food safety hazards and contamination

-2. Microbiology and Food Poisoning
+2. Microbiology and food poisoning

-3. Food Storage and Temperature Control
+3. Food storage and temperature control

-4. Personal Hygiene for Food Handlers
+4. Personal hygiene for food handlers

-5. Cleaning and Disinfection
+5. Cleaning and disinfection

 You will learn the difference between cleaning and disinfecting, how to follow a proper cleaning schedule, and the correct use of chemicals in a food environment.
 This ties in with COSHH awareness for those working with cleaning products.

-6. HACCP Principles
+6. HACCP principles

 HACCP (Hazard Analysis and Critical Control Points) is the internationally recognised system for managing food safety.
 This module introduces the core principles and explains how they apply in everyday kitchen operations.
 If you want to go deeper, we also offer dedicated HACCP Level 2 and HACCP Level 3 courses.

-The final module covers the key food safety legislation in the UK, including the Food Safety Act 1990 and EU-retained regulations.
+The final module covers key food safety legislation in the UK, including the Food Safety Act 1990 and EU-retained regulations.
 You will understand your legal responsibilities as a food handler and what constitutes a due diligence defence.

-How Long Does Food Hygiene Level 2 Take?
+How long does Food Hygiene Level 2 take?

 Once you have completed all the modules and passed the assessment, you can download your certificate immediately.

-How to Get Certified
+How to get certified

-Level 1 vs Level 2 vs Level 3: What Is the Difference?
+Level 1 vs Level 2 vs Level 3: what is the difference?

 Level 1Level 2Level 3